Conditions and Treatment

 Micro-Needling is a very safe procedure and, other than temporary redness, side effects are usually minimal.

-- Avoid aspirin (or blood thinners) for 2 weeks before treatment.
+- Avoid aspirin (or blood thinners) for one week before treatment.

 - Avoid sun exposure and retinoids to the treated area for 24 hours before your treatment.

-- We recommend you apply numbing cream 1 hour before your treatment for comfort (available in our office).
+- We recommend a topical numbing cream 1 hour before your treatment (available in our office).

-- Arrive at our office with a clean face (no makeup) except for numbing cream if desired.
+- Arrive at our office with a clean, makeup-free face.

-- During the first 1-3 days you will look red (like a sunburn) and your skin may feel warm and tight.
+During the first 1-3 days you will look red (like a sunburn), and your skin may feel warm and tight.
+Use the following tips for best results: